junxit/us-congress-bills-115/metadata.md

 - 2018-01-09 — Reported (Amended) by the Committee on Homeland Security.
 H. Rept.
 115-497.
 - 2018-01-09 — Reported (Amended) by the Committee on Homeland Security.
 H. Rept.
 115-497.
 - 2018-01-10 — Received in the Senate and Read twice and referred to the Committee on Commerce, Science, and Transportation.
+- 2018-06-27 — Committee on Commerce, Science, and Transportation.
+Ordered to be reported without amendment favorably.
+- 2018-09-12 — Committee on Commerce, Science, and Transportation.
+Reported by Senator Thune without amendment.
+Without written report.
+- 2018-09-12 — Committee on Commerce, Science, and Transportation.
+Reported by Senator Thune without amendment.
+Without written report.
+- 2018-09-12 — Placed on Senate Legislative Calendar under General Orders.
+Calendar No. 572.